Cellular automaton: Chemistry

 The Belousov–Zhabotinsky reaction is a spatio-temporal chemical oscillator that can be simulated by means of a cellular automaton.
 In the 1950s A. M. Zhabotinsky (extending the work of B. P. Belousov) discovered that when a thin, homogenous layer of a mixture of malonic acid, acidified bromate, and a ceric salt were mixed together and left undisturbed, fascinating geometric patterns such as concentric circles and spirals propagate across the medium.
 In the "Computer Recreations" section of the August 1988 issue of Scientific American, A. K. Dewdney discussed a cellular automaton developed by Martin Gerhardt and Heike Schuster of the University of Bielefeld (Germany).
 This automaton produces wave patterns that resemble those in the Belousov-Zhabotinsky reaction.
-Combining the attachment to one only particle from the growing aggregate, following the seminal model of Witten and Sander to simulate the diffusion-limited growth with the attachment to kink positions as proposed yet by Kossel and Stranski in 1920's, see for the kinetics-limited version of the attachment, Goranova et al. proposed a model for electrochemical co-deposition of two metal cations.
+Combining the attachment to one only particle from the growing aggregate, following the seminal model of Witten and Sander to simulate the diffusion-limited growth with the attachment to kink positions as proposed yet by Kossel and Stranski in the 1920s, see for the kinetics-limited version of the attachment, Goranova et al. proposed a model for electrochemical co-deposition of two metal cations.